Blqtent/jackc/README.md

 In a blues song (the roots of Hard Rock), AC/DC says "she's got [the Jack][4]" and "she's a dirty woman".

-Could the roots of our Univers be coded in Jack programming language by our Creator ?
+Could the roots of our Universe be coded in Jack programming language by our Creator ?

 Jack is easy to learn but it is designed to be yet useful.